jo-hoe/website-webhook/README.md

 interval: "3m" # interval* between command execution, default is every 3 minutes
 url: "https://myurl.com"
 commands:
+  - kind: "getXPathValue" # provides name, xpath, kind and value and will never trigger a callback
+    name: "value" # arbitrary name for the command, used for templating
+    xpath: "//a[@class='some class']/text()" # value that will be retrieved for templating
-  - kind: "triggerCallbackOnChangedState" # provides name, xpath, kind + old and new value for templating
+  - kind: "triggerCallbackOnChangedState" # provides name, xpath, kind + old and new value for templating, triggers callback when value changes
     name: "changedState" # arbitrary name for the command, used for templating
-    xpath: "//a[@class='some class']/text()" # specify which element to trigger on via xpath syntax (first element will be matched)
+    xpath: "//a[@class='some other class']/text()" # specify which element to trigger on via xpath syntax (first element will be matched)
 callback:
   url: "https://example.com/callback" # callback url
   method: "POST" # method of the callback, has to be provided as uppercase string